zubinchopra/portaldocs/portal-sdk/templates/portalfx-pde-publish.md

 - Create a NuGet

-    - use the consistent naming convention Microsoft.Portal.Extensions.&lt;Name&gt;
+    - use the consistent naming convention `Microsoft.Portal.Extensions.<Name>`
-    - the *.pde file is to be delivered under /Client/_extensions/&lt;Name&gt;
+    - the *.pde file is to be delivered under `/Client/_extensions/<Name>`

     The following nuproj snippet can be used to customimze for your extensions NuGet creation.
-Most teams name it Microsoft.Portal.Extensions.&lt;Name&gt; to be consistent with the produced package name
+Most teams name it `Microsoft.Portal.Extensions.<Name>` to be consistent with the produced package name

     ```xml